dieterich-lab/circtools/docs/Circtest.rst

 Usage with ``circtools detect`` data
 -------------------------------------

-A call to ``circtools primex --help`` shows all available command line flags:
+A call to ``circtools circtest --help`` shows all available command line flags:

 .. code-block:: bash